Reza-Safari/Reza-Safari.github.io/content/writings/essays/T-Shaped_Data_Professional/index.md

-title : "T-Shaped Data Professional or: How I Learned to Stop Worrying and Love the Specialist" date : "2019-03-24" description : "Data-Science career advice from a generalist" tags : [
+title : "T-Shaped Data Professional or: How I Learned to Stop Worrying and Love the Specialist" date : "2019-03-24" description : "Data-Science career advice from a generalist"
+summary: "Data Science is one of the few interdisciplinary fields which can always use specialists with a broad general knowledge, and a specialization that brings a unique flavor to the formula.
+Here's why we should aspire to be T-Shaped professionals" tags : [
 "Career",
 "Data-Science",